MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Files/New-MgDriveListColumn.md

   - `[MaxLength <Int32?>]`: The maximum number of characters for the value.
   - `[TextType <String>]`: The type of text being stored.
 Must be one of plain or richText

-VALIDATION `<IMicrosoftGraphColumnValidation>`: columnValidation
+`VALIDATION <IMicrosoftGraphColumnValidation>`: columnValidation
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DefaultLanguage <String>]`: Default BCP 47 language tag for the description.
   - `[Descriptions <IMicrosoftGraphDisplayNameLocalization[]>]`: Localized messages that explain what is needed for this column's value to be considered valid.
 User will be prompted with this message if validation fails.
     - `[DisplayName <String>]`: If present, the value of this field contains the displayName string that has been set for the language present in the languageTag field.
     - `[LanguageTag <String>]`: Provides the language culture-code and friendly name of the language that the displayName field has been provided in.
   - `[Formula <String>]`: The formula to validate column value.
-For examples, see Examples of common formulas in lists.
+For examples, see Examples of common formulas in lists

 ## RELATED LINKS